Dining Out near Wren House & The Granary

 Three Ways House Hotel and Pudding Club, Mickleton, near Chipping Campden (& Hidcote & Kiftsgate), GL55 6SB (14 miles) 01386-438429: 7 days 7-9.30, Sun lunch 12-2.30. www.puddingclub.com

 New England Coffee House, Digbeth Street, Stow-on-the-Wold (2 miles) 01451-831171.
 7 days.
+Digbeth Street is at the far end of Stow running downhill eastwards.
+Don’t miss it!
 Reportedly the best coffee in Stow and child and dog friendly.
 A series of ‘retro’ decorated rooms and friendly.
-Don’t fail to pop into the Crock (kitchenalia) shop just down the road, or the chocolate shop opposite, not to mention the toy shop, the excellent Lambourne’s butchers or the Cotswold Cheese Shop.
-Digbeth Street has it all!
+Don’t fail to pop into the Crock (kitchenalia+) shop just down the road, or the Borzoi Bookshop opposite (a classic, helpful old-style bookshop), or the Costwold Chocolate Shop opposite, not to mention the toy shop, Clarkes electricians, the excellent Lambourne’s butchers or the Cotswold Cheese Shop, the shoe shop and Hampton’s delicatessen.
+Digbeth Street has it all – except the excellent Le Pattisier Anglais in the square in Stow!
 7 days 8.30 (9 Sat and Sun) – 5. www.newenglandcoffeehouse.com

 Indian, Moreton: *The Spice Room, 3 Oxford Street, Moreton-in-Marsh, GL56 0LA (3 miles) 01608-654204: the best Indian cooking in Moreton – and generous portions but perhaps not the cheapest.
 Take away available.
 No website currently.

 Sitara indian restaurant in the High Street next door to the Manor House Hotel has not been tested.